 Students interested in learning programming in the context of web-application design should enroll in COSC 140/140L, when offered.
 This course, like COSC 101, introduces the programming language Python, but explores software development and design topics with a focus on modern web applications.

 No previous experience in computer science is required to enroll in COSC 101/101L or 140/140L.
-Students who have prior experience in computer science may start their studies at Colgate at a higher level; COSC 102/102L and COSC 201/201L are both available to qualified students, who should consult the department chair about appropriate placement.
+Students who have prior experience in computer science may be able to start their studies at Colgate at a higher level; COSC 102/102L is available to qualified students, who should consult the department chair about appropriate placement.

 Colgate course credit is awarded to students receiving a score of 4 or 5 on the AP Computer Science A exam.
-Students receiving a score of 4 or 5 on the A exam will be awarded credit for COSC 101 and qualify for placement in COSC 102.
+Students receiving a score of 4 or 5 on the A exam will be awarded credit for COSC 000 and may qualify for placement in COSC 102, pending consultation with the department chair.
 If you did not take the AP exam but have had a substantial introduction to computer science, you should register for COSC 101/101L, but consult with the department chair about appropriate placement when you arrive at Colgate.